Mekolaos/Aternos-On-Discord/README.md

 An update of Mekolaos's discord bot.

+Logins to Aternos and can start the server and take commands from Discord.

 Important Notes:
 -**This no longer works headless, aternos doesnt let you log in** -**This now uses and api from minecraft that lets you get a simplified player list**